gregorioospina/InterestingReact_exam/README.md

 # VISUALIZADOR DE DATOS.GOV

 Welcome to datagov-visalizer the fun and interactive way of viewing data from datos.gov.co.
-You can visit the deployed version of datagov-visalizer in **URL HEROKU**.
+You can visit the deployed version of datagov-visalizer in **https://cryptic-forest-43575.herokuapp.com/ **.
 However, I will be explaining to you in this brief document how you can download this repository and run datagov-visalizer locally.

 #Technologies
 This project was done with a React front, using the nav.io libraries.
 With a express.js back deploying it on Heroku.